gocharlie/gyq_repo/test_folder/readme.txt

-t is a distributed version control system. t is free software distributed under the GPL.
+Git is a distributed version control system.
+Git is free software distributed under the GPL.
-Git has a mutable index called stage.
-Git tracks changes of files.